-Sue Smith is Managing Director of Specialist Support Solutions and qualified counsellor providing private therapeutic work.
+Sue Smith is Managing Director of Specialist Support Solutions, a qualified counsellor accredited with BACP, EMDR Therapist and Rewind Practitioner.

 Many people experience difficult life events from time to time, and sometimes people need help to work through and recover from the effects of those experiences.